HugeSpaceship/Patchwork/README.md

 Currently, the only fix is changing the XXTea encryption key used for network packets, this fixes the force-join exploit by making it impossible to join/be joined by a player without having the same lobby password.
+Additionally it allows you to patch the game's URL, and digest key.

 ## Future Fixes